 - Open: Open credit entails ongoing payments that’ll never really be paid in full.
 While just about any expense may seem to fit this description at times, open credit actually includes electricity, water, heating fuel, mobile phone and satellite services amongst other utilities.

+What Goes into a Credit Report?Your credit report is a detailed account of your borrowing profile.
+Each credit account you open shows up in your report along with the date it came into being, its type (mortgage, auto loan, credit card, etc.), beginning balance or spending limit, payment history and current amount owed as well as certain other details.
 Mortgage and automotive lenders, credit card companies and other creditors send information to reference agencies.
 Here, the three primary options are Equifax, Experian and Callcredit.
 When you apply for a new loan of any kind, the potential lender checks with one of these agencies to find out just what type of borrower you are based on information from other creditors with which you have accounts.
 Credit reports also give rise to credit scores.

-Your credit score is basically a grade on how well you’re holding up to the test of borrowing.
+Where Do Credit Scores Come from?Your credit score is basically a grade on how well you’re holding up to the test of borrowing.
 Each credit bureau has its own scoring system, but they’re all fairly equal.
 For the most part, scores can range anywhere from 300 to 900 and are broken down into the following categories:

 - 300 – 550: Bad